How to use PALCMD.EXE

 The command-line version can, in contrast to the GUI version, also analyze source code without first creating a project.
 Just supply a source code path on the command-line instead of a project path.
 PALCMD will then use the settings according to the template which is used for new projects.
 These settings are in PAL.INI which is located in C:\Documents and Settings\<acc>\Application Data\Peganza\Pascal Analyzer.

 The PAL.INI file is specially handled by PALCMD.
-If a PAL.INI file exists in the same folder as the program file itself, it will read the PAL.INI file from that location, otherwise it will read it from the same folder as the GUI program does.
+If "/I" parameter is used the PAL.INI file as pointed to by the path, will be read.
+Else, if a PAL.INI file exists in the same folder as the program file itself, it will read the PAL.INI file from that location, otherwise it will read it from the same folder as the GUI program does.
 The GUI program will read the PAL.INI file from the special folder under "C:\Documents and Settings".
 In this way, if you keep the PALCMD.EXE in a special folder, you can make sure that it always uses the correct default options, by copying the PAL.INI file to that folder.
 This PAL.INI file will then not be affected of any changes that you happen to make while running the GUI program.

 If an error occurs when PALCMD is run, the application terminates with exit code 99.